Cherifi-Houdaifa/Todo-List/README.md

 # Todo-List
-A simple Todo List App
+A simple Todo List App Using Html Css Js And Webpack